1 SCOPE

 Access Management

 The network and database accounts used to run the application are given minimal rights and only have access to the files necessary to operate correctly.
-At the application level, all hosted applications have extensive configurable permission settings and user administrators can set permissions as needed.
+At the application level, all hosted applications have configurable permission settings and user administrators can set permissions as needed.
 At the system level, minimal rights are given to the accounts the application operates under.

 Patches and Fixes Management

 All machines are patched according to the Patch Management Procedure document.
 Upon verification, security patches, hot-fixes, and service packs are applied to the system within days of the availability of such relevant updates.
 In situations where the patches are extremely large in scope, or could affect the overall infrastructure, the updates are performed off hours and all clients are notified of any potential outages.
 The most recent critical and security updates have been applied to the operating system of each server.
-The redundancy built into Berkshire’s infrastructure allows patches and updates to be applied without causing disruption to the production environment and also allows for updates to be tested in the actual environment before being brought live.
-For any updates that cannot be performed without keeping the hosted environment completely operational and online, a regularly scheduled service maintenance window occurs Sunday evenings between 9 PM and 11 PM Eastern Time to minimize disruptions.

 Deployment Management

-Berkshire uses a deployment promotion procedure which maintains separate Development, User Acceptance, Test and Production environments.
+Berkshire uses a deployment promotion procedure which maintains separate Development, User Acceptance, Staging and Production environments.
 These separate environments allow changes to be tested by the Quality Assurance team and have security evaluations conducted in isolated environments without affecting the production systems.
 Security updates and bug fixes are generally promoted quickly and clients are notified upon release.

-The Development environment is internal to Berkshire and used for the Development team to develop changes to the code and allow for preliminary functional testing by the Quality Assurance team.
-The User Acceptance, and Test environments are all housed on equipment that mirrors the production environment, providing a more realistic representation of how the system will operate upon deployment.
+The User Acceptance, and Staging environments are all housed on resources that mirrors the production environment, providing a more realistic representation of how the system will operate upon deployment.
 The User Acceptance testing environment is used for new builds to review features.

 Audit Logging